mdhelomme/MDEF/docs/term3/18-Prototyping2.md

 Live Coding: Used MAX language for live robot dance installation

 It was very interesting to listen about how she engaged live coding in such interdisciplinary installations, such a embodiement, dance and art.

+ALGOPOLIS 2022: different approaches to live coding.
+This is a project which uses coding for live music and visuals.